getsentry/sentry-docs/docs/clientdev/index.rst

 If any of these values are not present, the client should notify the user immediately that they've misconfigured the client.

-The protocol value may also include a transport option.
-For example, in the Python client several transports are available on top of HTTP:

-* ``gevent+http``
-* ``threaded+http``
-* ``zmq+tcp``
-* ...

 Building the JSON Packet
 ------------------------

 The body of the post is a string representation of a JSON object.
-It is also preferably gzip encoded, which also means its expected to be base64-encoded.

 For example, with an included Exception event, a basic JSON body might resemble the following:

 .. sourcecode:: json